lsst-ts/ts_tma_tma-documentation_eui-manual-english/02_Monitor&Control/004_LockingPins.md

 <li><p>“Lock”, in red, does not allow the elevation movement.</p></li>
 </ul>
 <p>Displays the status and position (in mm) of the locking pins.
 In addition, the box next to “run/alarm”
-lights up in the colour corresponding to the status of the pin.</p></td>
+lights up in the color corresponding to the status of the pin.</p></td>
 </tr>
 <tr class="even">
 <td><p>2</p></td>